Best Online Associate Degrees in Medical Billing and Coding of 2025

 Medical Billing and Coding Salary and Career Outlook

-Medical billing and coding accredited online schools prepare graduates for many entry-level careers in the healthcare industry.
-Before applying for jobs, many graduates obtain professional certification from the American Medical Billing Association (AMBA), AAPC, or the American Health Information Management Association (AHIMA).
+Medical billing and coding accredited online schools prepare you for many entry-level careers in the healthcare industry.
 Job openings can be found in hospitals, physicians’ offices, or outpatient facilities.

 Most graduates with a medical billing and coding degree seek employment in billing and coding.
-However, they may also choose to embark on careers as medical assistants, health information technicians, or data analysts.
+However, you may also choose to embark on careers as medical assistants, health information technicians, or data analysts.

 Additional education and certification may be required for upward mobility or placement in advanced positions.
 Take a look at three common career options for graduates below, with salary and job outlook data from the Bureau of Labor Statistics (BLS).